BlabmBlabm/autopilot/README.md

 --

-coded in 5min, tested in 10min and but I use it now for 5 hours now to fly around with freigthers.
+coded in 5min, tested in 10min, but I use it now for 5 hours now to fly around with freigthers.

 Its just a first aid kit for a pilot who do not have to much time.